 What's A Dive Roll?
-What's the difference between a Stand Up and Floorless Coaster?
-When reading traditional Theme Park Websites, the writer will sometimes use different words and terms that you may be unfamiliar with.
-Below, in plain English, are the definition to those confusing terms!
+What's the difference between a Stand Up coaster and a Floorless coaster?
+On traditional Theme Park News Websites, the writer will sometimes use words and phrases that you may be unfamiliar with.
+Below, in plain English, are definitions to some of these terms!

 Anytime a rider goes upside down.